 • Cannot decrease their blood pressure through medication management.

-What happens if your blood pressure won’t go down, even with lifestyle change and medication?
+What happens if your blood pressure won’t go down, even with lifestyle changes and medication?

 In rare cases, a person can make lifestyle changes, take their medication as prescribed, and still not maintain a normal blood pressure.
 When this happens, Georgia Heart Institute offers a specialized program through our Resistant Hypertension Center with unique therapies that can help patients lower their blood pressure.